 Deploy your armies as usual.

-A player controls the tower if at least two of his nonconfused units of infantry, cavalry or chariots is touching the tower while there is no enemy unit touching the tower at the same time.
+A player controls the tower if at least two of their non confused units of infantry, cavalry or chariots (in any combination) are touching the tower and are not in combat, and no enemy unit is touching the tower.